-Then for any $p\in\partial \tilde{M}$ and any $q\in \partial A(p)$, we have $q\in J^+(p)\setminus I^+(p)$.
-Furthermore, any causal curve in $M\cup\partial \tilde{M}$ connecting $p$ to $q$ must lie entirely in $\partial \tilde{M}$ and hence must be a null geodesic in the spacetime $(\partial \tilde{M},\Tilde{g})$. \end{thm} As explained in \cite{GW}, theorem \ref{thm:GaoWald} says that null geodesics through spacetimes satisfying the conditions of the theorem are ``delayed'' relative to null geodesics in pure AdS.
-This is similar to the results found for asymptotically flat spacetimes with similar conditions in \cite{PSW} and \cite{PC}.
-In these papers it is shown that such a delay can only be consistent with positive ADM mass spacetimes.
-Curiously, unlike for asymptotically flat and asymptotically de Sitter spacetimes, theorem \ref{thm:GaoWald} tells us that the Penrose property (definition \ref{defn:PenrosePropertyAdS}) is not satisfied for spacetimes associated with the focusing and retarding of null geodesics.
+Then $\partial A(p)\subset B(p)$, so in particular the timelike boundary version of the Penrose property fails. \end{thm} \textbf{Sketch of Proof (following \cite{GW}):} We begin by showing that $A(p)$ ($p\in\partial\overline{M}$) is open.
+Suppose $r\in A(p)$ and let $\lambda$ be a causal curve from $p$ to $r$ which otherwise does not intersect $\partial\overline{M}$.
+If $\lambda$ is not a null geodesic then it can be deformed to become a timelike curve with the same endpoints.
+If $\lambda$ is a null geodesic then it contains a pair of conjugate points (assumption 1) and can be similarly deformed to a timelike curve without changing its endpoints.
+This shows that $r\in I^+(p)$ and hence there exists a neighbourhood of $r$ contained in $A(p)$ We conclude that $A(p)$ is open.

+Suppose $p,q\in\partial\overline{M}$ and $q\in\partial A(p)$.
+This tells us that $q\notin I^+(p)$, otherwise an open neighbourhood of $q$ would be contained in $A(p)$.
+By taking the limit of a sequence of timelike curves from $p$ with endpoints approaching $q$ (and using the fact that $J^+(p)\cap J^-(q)$ is compact and $\overline{M}$ is timelike and strongly causal) we can construct a causal curve, $\gamma$, from $p$ to $q$ (see \cite{GW} for details of this construction).
+Now if a segment of $\gamma$ enters the interior of the spacetime, then by the above argument this segment can be deformed if necessary to become timelike (without changing its endpoints).
+As a result, the entire curve $\gamma$ can be deformed to give a timelike curve from $p$ to $q$.
+This is a contradiction, so we conclude that $\gamma$ lies entirely in $\partial\overline{M}$ and hence $q\in B(p)$. \qedsymbol